rewhex/better-launchpad/README.md

 ## ✨ Features

 - **🚀 Search**: Find and launch any app in milliseconds.
 - **⌨️ Keyboard Navigation**: Navigate through apps with arrow keys and launch with Enter.
 No need to touch the mouse.
+Just start typing the name of the app to search.
 - **🎨 Customizable Layout**:
   - **Reorder Apps**: Drag and drop apps to create your perfect layout.
   - **Hide Apps**: Declutter your view by hiding apps you don't use often.